k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

 1. The first range is exhausted, so a Pod receives an address from the second range.
 2. Capacity later becomes available in the first range.
-3. The runtime invokes ADD again for the same Pod and interface because the earlier result was uncertain or a replacement sandbox was created.
+3. The upper CNI plugin configures a replacement sandbox and invokes delegated Whereabouts ADD with a different `CNI_CONTAINERID` for the same Pod reference and interface name.

 Without a complete preflight search, step 3 would allocate a second address from the first range.
-With the search, Whereabouts returns the address already held in the second range and refreshes its container ID if needed, consistent with existing retry behavior within one pool.
+With the search, Whereabouts returns the address already held in the second range and refreshes its container ID if needed, preserving the existing behavior within one pool.

 Failure to inspect any configured pool is an operational error; allocation must not proceed on incomplete knowledge.
 The complete search records every